Krukov/cashews/Readme.md

 This backend uses [pickle](https://docs.python.org/3/library/pickle.html) module to store values, but the cashes can store values with sha1-keyed hash.
 Use `hash_key` parameter to protect your application from security vulnerabilities.
+Pickle can't serialize any type of objects.
+In case you need to store more complex types you can use [dill](https://github.com/uqfoundation/dill) - set `pickle_type="dill"`.
+Dill is great, but less performance.
+If you need complex serializer for [sqlalchemy](https://docs.sqlalchemy.org/en/14/core/serializer.html) objects you can set `pickle_type="sqlalchemy"`

 Any connections errors are suppressed, to disable it use `safe=False` If you would like to use [client-side cache](https://redis.io/topics/client-side-caching) set `client_side=True`